 Supervised Graduate Teaching Experience (ECE 6996)

 It is the faculty’s belief that this experience is valuable for the professional development of our Ph.D. students.
 In addition, the department and its undergraduates benefit from additional teaching support.
-It is expected that such an assignment will require about five hours per week and may be a combination of laboratory support, office hours for tutoring, grading assistance, or a combination.
+It is expected that such an assignment will require about five hours per week and may be a include laboratory support, office hours for tutoring, grading assistance, or a combination.